Links to similar discussions on other positions:

-Most fantasy owners are used to drafting off a simple ranking of players, but that can mask underlying differences that exist between players.
-For example, two players may be ranked right next to each other on a cheatsheet but there could be a wide gap in the expected production for them.
-In that case, you would probably want to draft the higher-ranked player a full-round earlier than the lower-ranked player.
+Most fantasy owners are used to drafting off a simple ranking of players, but that can mask underlying differences between players.
+For example, two players may be ranked right next to each other on a cheatsheet, but there could be a wide gap in their expected production.
+In that case, you would probably want to draft the higher-ranked player a full round earlier than the lower-ranked player.
 Similarly, there may be a large group of players with very similar projections that are bunched together on a ranking sheet.
-It may seem that a player ranked 10th is much more valuable than a player ranked 15th, but if only a few projected points separate them then they are roughly equivalent in value.
+It may seem that a player ranked 10th is much more valuable than a player ranked 15th, but if only a few projected points separate them, then they are roughly equivalent in value.
 Rather than force yourself to pick one, it may be best to focus on another position and then come back to this position in the next round since you’re likely to get a player of nearly identical value.

 Rankings are typically helpful in ordering players within the same position group, but tiers can help you figure out which position to take as you move through a draft.
-If you see a large group of linebackers that are all capable of putting up LB1-type numbers but only one defensive lineman likely to put up elite numbers, it’s wise to grab the lineman and assume at least one of the linebackers will be there for your next pick.
-This helps you maximize the value of your picks, and is a strategy that all strong fantasy players likely use to some extent.
+Suppose you see a large group of linebackers that are all capable of putting up top-12 numbers but only one defensive lineman likely to put up elite numbers.
+In that case, it’s wise to grab the lineman and assume a quality linebacker will last until your next pick.
+This helps maximize your pick's value and is a strategy that all strong fantasy players use to some extent.

 How to Use the Tiers

-- These tiers are based on expected performance for the 2019 season in a balanced scoring system.
+1. These tiers are based on expected performance for the 2022 season in a balanced scoring system.
 While dynasty owners always need to consider long-term outcomes to some extent, the upcoming season is most critical for player value.
-I’ll highlight some dynasty stash options in a separate tier that you can focus on if you are less concerned about 2019 and want to focus on 2020 and beyond.
+I’ll highlight some dynasty stash options in a separate tier that you can focus on if you are less concerned about this year and want to focus on building for the future.

-- Positional classifications can differ depending on what your league-hosting website uses.
+2. Positional classifications can differ depending on what your league-hosting website uses.
 For consistency, I will rely on the official Footballguys player classifications.
-For the most part, these should match up well with the major sources that exist online but there could be differences.
-Assigning edge rushers to linebacker or defensive end is the main area that causes issues here as the classification can have a huge impact on fantasy value.
+For the most part, these should match up well with the major online sources, but there could be differences.
+Assigning edge rushers to linebackers or defensive ends (or edge rushers) is the main area that causes issues here, as the classification can have a huge impact on fantasy value.

-- Will add an asterisk (*) for any players that have added value in big-play scoring systems.
-There is a lot of scoring variability that exists among IDP leagues, so if your league places added value on big plays (i.e., sacks, interceptions, forced fumbles, etc.), this information should help you identify some key targets in each tier.
+3. We will add an asterisk (*) for any players that have added value in big-play scoring systems.
+There is a lot of scoring variability among IDP leagues, so if your league places added value on big plays (i.e., sacks, interceptions, forced fumbles, etc.), this information should help you identify some key targets in each tier.